COMPASS NEWSLETTER SPECIAL EDITIONS

 Ken Harris was an active member of the APF and a frequent contributor to our Compass Magazine.
 He also received our Excellence in Leadership award for his many contributions to the APF.
 Please read his review of Dan Gardner’s book ‘Future Babble’.

 Alvin Toffler was probably the most influential futurist of his generation.
-He died in his sleep at the end of June 2016.
+He died of natural causes at thee end of June 2016.
 Please read the memorial we published in our Compass Magazine.

-Joe Coates, who died in October at the age of 85, did much to improve the practice, profession and reputation of professional futures work.
+Joe Coates passed away in October at the age of 85.
+He did much to improve the practice, profession and reputation of professional futures work.
 Please read our tribute for him from our Compass Magazine.